AndrovT/DarkSouls-TAS/README.md

 ```python
 load
 ```
-Repeatedly presses `a` and then waits for igt to start running.
+Waits for igt to reach 0, repeatedly presses `a` and then waits for igt to start running.

 ```python
 console_input(glob, loc)